 10Open a new web browser, navigate to the authorization URL returned by the InitializeOAuth Choreo, and click "Accept" to grant the app access to your Google account.

-11Run the Google > OAuth > FinalizeOAuth Choreo, specifying the callback ID returned earlier by the InitializeOAuth Choreo.
+11Go to the Google > OAuth > FinalizeOAuth Choreo page, and fill in the callback ID returned earlier by the InitializeOAuth Choreo.
+Next, click Generate Code to run the Choreo from our site.
 This process will return a Refresh Token which can be used along with the Client ID and Client Secret to authenticate with Google.

 12Create a Google Spreadsheet.
 In this example our spreadsheet has two columns as seen below: time (in milliseconds) and sensor values.

 A screenshot of a spreadsheet taking data from an ARTIK - note the column names

 13When viewing your spreadsheet, you'll see a spreadsheet ID in your browser's URL bar.
 Copy this ID because you'll need it when running the AppendValues Choreo.
 In the example below, the highlighted part is the Spreadsheet ID.

 14Go to the Google > Sheets > AppendValues in our Library.

 15Select Samsung from the drop down menu at the top of the Choreo page.

 16Fill in the required Choreo inputs, then click Generate Code to test out the Choreo from our website and confirm that your Google Spreadsheet was updated successfully.

 17When you've confirmed that the Choreo runs successfully, you can download the auto-generated ARTIK code from the